YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Method names can also confuse the budget.
 FUE, Sapphire FUE, and DHI are not magic price labels.
 A method is only valuable when it fits the patient and is performed with good surgical judgment.
 A DHI versus FUE comparison should not replace assessment of the donor area and recipient area plan.

-When Is Waiting the Better Financial Decision?
+Waiting Can Be the Better Financial Decision

 Waiting is the better financial decision when the budget forces you into a clinic you do not fully trust, when you cannot take proper recovery time, when you are still unsure about medication, or when you have not received a clear explanation of your graft number and donor capacity.